isabella232/adobeio-codelabs-barcode/README.md

 The app will generate a code128 barcode based on the user provided value.
 It's a simple app that can be used and adapted for different use cases.

 * A demo is available [here](https://s3.amazonaws.com/adobe-cna/ringel/adobeio-cna-barcode-1.0.0-beta/index.html) for preview with a minimalistic UI.
-* The project source code of the codelab is available at https://github.com/AdobeDocs/adobeio-codelabs-barcode/blob/master/source.
+* The project source code of the codelab is also available [here](https://github.com/AdobeDocs/adobeio-codelabs-barcode/blob/master/lessons/source/my-barcode-app.zip).

 ![barcode](lessons/assets/barcode.png)